Big-N8/cse15l-lab-reports/labreport4.md

 ![image](https://github.com/Big-N8/cse15l-lab-reports/assets/146897977/52e8fb69-2770-4b92-a422-2d96a340b1f9)

-And that's how you make edit files and push them to Github, all from the terminal. :)
+And that's how you make edit files and push them to Github, all from the terminal :)